michael-psenka/OM-TPS/two-for-one-diffusion/saved_models/README.md

 # Saved models
-In this folder, we provide pretrained models for all test cases: alanine dipeptide (4 folds) and fast-folding proteins.
-Thes emodels can be used for [sampling](../sample.py).
+In this folder, we provide pretrained diffusion and flow matching models for all test cases: coarse-grained fast-folding proteins and all-atom tetrapeptides.
+These models can be used for [sampling](../sample.py).